Great Smoky Mountains National Park

 The Newport Parks & Recreation Department continues to provide an ever-increasing valuable service to Newport, Cocke County locals and visitors.
 The department continues to expand on a wide variety of activities for everyone to enjoy.

 The football field at city park is one of the locations where the Newport Little League football program plays its games.
-The program is for the Grasscutter, Super Grasscutter, and Pee Wee age groups.
+The program is for Grasscutter, Super Grasscutter, and Pee Wee age groups.
 Also, major league, junior league and senior league baseball games take place at the city park.
 Plus, several district and state tournaments are held at the tradition-rich Newport City Park baseball field.
 The park has tennis courts, two pavilions with grills available, a walking track, a swimming pool with pavilion, basketball court, playground, toddler playground with a sand box, a volleyball court and concessions.

 The pool opens during the summer months.
 Lifeguards are on duty at all times during operating hours.

 In addition, the Newport Parks and Recreation Department provides a large number of activities at the Newport Community Center.
 There is an Olympic-sized, heated, indoor swimming pool with lockers and shower facilities on the premises.
-The center also hosts meets of the Cocke County/Cosby High School swim team and the Newport/Cocke County Rapids swim team.
+The center also hosts meets for the Cocke County/Cosby High School swim team and the Newport/Cocke County Rapids swim team.
 Also at Newport Community Center, you can find a wellness room with total body elliptical cross-trainers, treadmills, bicycles, stair climbers and free weights, a racquetball court and a basketball court.

 Cocke County Recreation Department